ArunMurali1997/webpack_tutorial/README.md

 ## :dart: About

-Describe your project
+A simple hello world using React.
+Created using Babel and Webpack

-## :sparkles: Features
+## :sparkles: Packages

 @babel/core - allow us to run tool like babel
-@babel/preset-env - conver our es6/es7 to browser understand
+@babel/preset-env - is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
 @babel/preset-react - jsx to javascript
-babel-loader -
+babel-loader - This package allows transpiling JavaScript files using Babel and webpack.

 ## :checkered_flag: Starting